erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 ## Basic Thread Mechanisms

-* Threads can access the same physical memory address, which introduced a data race problem.
+* Threads can access the same physical memory address, which introduced a **data race problem**.
 If threads all access the same address, and make changes, the data will be inconsistent.
-To avoid the problem, there is a mechanism called mutual exclusion(mutex), which can be used for making the memory access exclusive.
+To avoid the problem, there is a mechanism called **mutual exclusion(mutex)**, which can be used for making the memory access exclusive.
 And it also offer waiting condition to let threads work with each other.

 * Thread data structure:
     * A thread have thread id, program counter, stack pointer, registers, attributes, etc.
-* Create a thread: `fork(proc, args)`(not UNIX fork)
+* Create a thread: `fork(proc, args)`(not UNIX fork, which is used for creating processes)
     * When fork is called, a new thread is created/forked from the parent thread.
 * Join the thread back to parent thread: `join(thread)` which need to be called on the parent thread
-    * when `join` is called, the parent will be blocked until child thread is finished.
+    * when `join` is called, **the parent will be blocked until child thread is finished**.
 So watch out if there is a `while(true)` for loop in child thread:D
     * After join returns, the resource associated with child thread will be deallocated.
 * Example
     * <img src="https://i.imgur.com/fFq4Hx8.jpg" style="width: 600px" />